NeshoNeshev/LawyerServices/README.md

 # Pravenpotal.com

-Pravenportal.com is a platform for booking appointments with lawyers, law firms and notaries, as well as managing schedules with court hearings and deadlines by a lawyer or office administrator, appointment management for lawyers.
+Pravenportal.com is a platform for saving appointments in Bulgaria with lawyers, law firms and notaries, as well as managing schedules with court hearings and deadlines by a lawyer or office administrator, managing expiring deadlines for lawyers.
+Management of recorded appointments in a notary's office.

 ## Project link
 - [pravenportal.com](https://pravenportal.com/)